Dubai hosts summit, positions self as Africa investment hub — Nigeria Today

 Investments worth between $120 billion and $140 billion is needed in the short-term, said the report.

-The post Dubai hosts summit, positions self as Africa investment hub appeared first on Vanguard News.
+The post Dubai hosts summit, positions self as Africa investment hub appeared first on The Independent Uganda:.

 Do you something awesome to share with the world?
 Click here to share